ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Master keys
 {: #master-key-concept}

 Master keys, also known as HSM master keys, are used to encrypt the service instances for key storage.
-With the master key, you take the full control of the cloud HSM and own the root of trust that encrypts the entire hierarchy of encryption keys, including root keys and standard keys.
+With the master key, you take the ownership of the cloud HSM and own the root of trust that encrypts the entire hierarchy of encryption keys, including root keys and standard keys in the key management keystore and Enterprise PKCS #11 (EP11) keys in the EP11 keystore.
 You need to configure the master key first before you can manage encryption keys. {{site.data.keyword.IBM_notm}} does not back up or touch the master key, and has no way to copy it or restore it to a different machine or data center.
 One service instance can have only one master key.
 If you delete the master key of the service instance, you can effectively crypto-shred all data that was encrypted with the keys that are managed in the service.

 ### Master key part
 {: #master-key-part-concept}

 A master key is composed of several master key parts.
+Master key parts that are created in {{site.data.keyword.hscrypto}} are symmetric 256-bit AES keys.
 For security considerations, each key part can be owned by a different person.
 Key parts are stored in workstation files when the [TKE CLI plug-in](#tke-concept) is used to configure crypto units.
 Key parts are stored on [smart cards](#smart-card-concept) when the [{{site.data.keyword.IBM_notm}} {{site.data.keyword.hscrypto}} Management Utilities](#management-utilities-concept) are used to configure crypto units.
 The key part owner needs to be the only person who knows the file password or the smart card personal identification number (PIN) for the key part.

 ### {{site.data.keyword.cloud_notm}} Trusted Key Entry CLI plug-in
 {: #tke-concept}